lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     fix myaf2 topull2 addforce -${f0} 0 0
     run 30000

-..  container:: justify

 Run the *input.lammps* file using LAMMPS.
 If you open the *dump.lammpstrj* file using *VMD*, you should see that the PEG molecule eventually aligns in the direction of the force.

 .. figure:: ../figures/level2/polymer-in-water/pulled_peg_dark.png
     :alt: PEG molecule in water